-Hopefully, you won’t need to use this whilst travelling in China, but it’s good to know how to get the attention of people around you.
+Hopefully, you won’t need to use this while traveling in China, but it’s good to know how to get the attention of people around you.

 You may also be asked:

-I relied heavily on the phrase 听不懂 (tīng bu dǒng) instead of actually studying, but it’s definitely a useful phrase to know.
+I relied heavily on the phrase 听不懂 (tīng bu dǒng) instead of studying, but it’s a useful phrase to know.